-Perception/Organizational Effectiveness Performance Targ process.
-Baseline Performance for 2019-2020: The school met this to et 1: At least 20% of parents, 40% of students and 60% of staff members will participate in th e 2020-2021 climate survey Barriers Action Steps Mid-Year Performance End-of-Year Performance The targeted survey participants do not see the importance of completing the survey.
+Baseline Performance for 2020-2021: 25% of parents, 63% of students and 79% of staff members participated in the survey.
+Barriers Action Steps Mid-Year Performance End-of-Year Performance The targeted survey participants do not see the importance of completing the survey.
 Staff will be asked to complete the survey via an anonymous online link in a staff meeting.
 (Principal) Students and parents will be notified at orientation about the significance of the surveys.
 (Principal) The principal will emphasize (through Remind texts, emails, Facebook and callouts) the importance of completing surveys as quickly as possible after receiving the online links.
+N/A 20% of the school's parents, 81% of students, and 79% of full-time staff completed the climate survey.

-Perception/O rganizatio nal Effectiveness P Performance Target 2: T he average rating of each stakeholder group (pare nts, students, staff) on the 2020 -2021 annual climate survey will be 3 or higher or n at least 6 of 7 correlates.
+Perception/Organizational Effectiveness Performance Target 2: The average rating of each stakeholder group (parents, students, staff) on the 2020-2021 annual climate survey will be 3 or higher on at least 6 of 7 correlates.

-Baseline Performance for 2019-2020: All three stakeholder Baseline Performance for 2019-2020: All three stakeholder groups rated the COL at 3+ on all seven correlates.
+Baseline Performance for 2020-2021: The average responses of all three groups were 3.0 or higher on all 7 correlates.

 Barriers Action Steps Mid-Year Performance End-of-Year Performance Students and parents still do not believe they receive adequate updates on student performance.
 Students will be encouraged to complete the FERPA form so that parents can have access to their academic records.
 (Guidance Counselor) School leadership will remind parents that each student can log into Canvas and Focus to view the most current progress reports available.
 Parents may sit with their students and ask them for their login credentials on a regular basis.
-An outside consultant will conduct focus groups with parents and students during the 2020-2021 school year to clarify perceptions.
+N/A The average rating of all three groups was 3 or higher on all 7 correlates.

 Perception/Organizational Effectiveness Performance Target 3: COL leadership will ensure that college, business and community partners are actively engaged in at least two planning meetings during the 2020-2021 school year.
+Baseline Performance for 2020-2021: Due to Covid-19, Work-Based Learning did not take place, and business partner meetings were suspended.
+Barriers Action Steps Mid-Year Performance End-of-Year Performance